particle-iot/docs/src/content/tutorials/integrations/azure-iot-hub.md

 robustness to your IoT product or application.
 Here are some examples of things you could do with Particle + Azure IoT Hub:

-- Predict when a piece of equipment needs maintenence ahead of time using predictive analyctics
+- Predict when a piece of equipment needs maintenance ahead of time using predictive analytics
 - Detect anomalies in product behavior by analyzing device data from an entire fleet simultaneously
 - Trigger a notification to a device owner when supplies are running low